raginmari/RAGTextField/README.md

 ## Requirements

 Written in Swift 4.
-Requires iOS 9 (deployment target).
+Requires iOS 9.
 Support of Swift 3 ended with version 0.2.1.

 ## Installation

 `RAGTextField` is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add the following line to your Podfile:

 ```ruby
 pod "RAGTextField"